h3rald/hastyscribe/doc/HastyScribe_UserGuide.md

 >
 > This is a note.

-### Tips
+##### Tips

 Tips are used for optional information that can help the user in some way.
-The syntax used for tips is similar to the one of [notes](#Notes).

 {{input-text}}